 Once the problem is identified, your orthopaedic surgeon will insert other small instruments through separate incisions to repair it.
 Specialized instruments are used for tasks like shaving, cutting, grasping, suture passing, and knot tying.
 In many cases, special devices are used to anchor stitches into bone.

 (Left) An arthroscopic view of a healthy shoulder joint.
 (Center) In this image of a rotator cuff tear, a large gap can be seen between the edge of the rotator cuff tendon and the humeral head.
 (Right) The tendon has been re-attached to the humeral head with sutures.

 Your surgeon will close your incisions with absorbable stitches and cover them with a large, soft bandage.

 After surgery, you will stay in the recovery room for 30 minutes before being transferred to the ward.
 Nurses will monitor your responsiveness and provide pain medication, if needed.
 You may be discharged on the same evening but in most cases will stay overnight depending on the extent of surgery.
 Your soft bandages will be replaced with waterproof plasters (Post-op Opsites) which may be removed after 7 days and the wounds left open.
 You may shower with these waterproof plasters on.

-These are very rare and most patients do not experience complications from shoulder arthroscopy.
+Complications are very rare, and most patients do not experience complications from shoulder arthroscopy.
 As with any surgery, however, there are some risks.
 These are usually minor and treatable.
 Potential problems with arthroscopy include infection, excessive bleeding, blood clots, and damage to blood vessels or nerves.
 Dr van den Berg will discuss the possible complications with you before your operation.